ESMValGroup/ESMValTool/doc/sphinx/source/tutorials/episode_0.rst

    have contributed to this tutorial?

 .. admonition:: Issues and pull requests
-   :class: note
+   :class: admonition-todo
-   :icon: pencil

-   Go back to the repository pages of [ESMValTool](https://github.com/ ESMValGroup/ESMValTool) or [ESMValCore](https://github.com/ESMValGroup/ ESMValCore).
+   Go back to the repository pages of `ESMValTool <https://github.com/ ESMValGroup/ESMValTool>`_ or `ESMValCore <https://github.com/ESMValGroup/ ESMValCore>`_.
 There are tabs for ‘issues’ and ‘pull requests’.
 You can use the labels to navigate them a bit more.
 How many open issues are about enhancements of ESMValTool?
 And how many bugs have been fixed in ESMValCore?
 There is also an ‘insights’ tab, where you can see a summary